emqx/hocon/README.md

 ### Divergence from Spec and Caveats

-- No unicode support (at least not verified).
 - The forbidden character `@` is allowed in unquoted strings.
 - Value concatenation is not allowed in keys e.g. `a b c : 42` is invalid.
 - Newlines do not prevent concatenation.